mcgridles/CarND-Vehicle-Detection/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the function `getHogFeatures()` (lines 7-24 in `helper_functions.py`).
+The code for this step is contained in the function `getHogFeatures()` (cell 4 in `vehicle_detection.ipynb`).

-I started by reading in all the `vehicle` and `non-vehicle` images.
-This included reading the `labels.csv` files in the Autti and CrowdAI datasets and organizing the data in a pandas DataFrame.
-I then used to loaded each image, scaled and resized if necessary, and used a generator to pass them to the `extractFeatures()` function (lines 40-75 in `helper_functions.py`).
+I started by getting all of the vehicle and non-vehicle image paths in the Udacity dataset.
+I then called the `extractFeatures()` function (cell 4 `vehicle_detection.ipynb`)  which loaded each image one at a time and extracted features, including HOG features, from the images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text](output_images/vehicle_image.png)
 ![alt text](output_images/non_vehicle_image.png)

-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
+I explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`: